makimo/rules-for-young-programmers/README.md

 ## XI

 Don't confuse divergent meanings of the `=` symbol across paradigms.
 A mathematician might say this determines equality between two sides.
 A functional programmer might say it's about binding a name to a value.
-An imperative programmer will say that's assignment operator that mutates the program state.
+An imperative programmer will say that's the assignment operator that mutates the program state.

 ## XII

-Acquaint yourself early with the idea that any program you wrote will be studied by others and it's your responsibility to teach them to orient themselves in your code.
+Acquaint yourself early with the idea that any program you write will be studied by others and it's your responsibility to teach them to orient themselves in your code.
 Each program constitutes an act of teaching.

 ## XIII